 On February 1, 2017, the Company entered into a senior secured revolving credit agreement (the "Original Revolving Credit Facility").
-On March 29, 2018, the Company entered into the First Omnibus Amendment to Senior Secured Revolving Credit Agreement and Guarantee and Security Agreement (the "Amendment"; the Original Revolving Credit Facility as amended by that certain First Amendment to Senior Secured Revolving Credit Agreement, dated as of July 17, 2017 and the Amendment, the "Revolving Credit Facility").
-The parties to the Revolving Credit Facility include the Company, as Borrower, the lenders from time to time parties thereto (each a "Lender" and collectively, the "Lenders") and SunTrust Robinson Humphrey, Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated as Joint Lead Arrangers and Joint Book Runners, SunTrust Bank as Administrative Agent and Bank of America, N.A. as Syndication Agent.
+On June 21, 2018, the Company amended the Senior Secured Revolving Credit Agreement (the "Amendment," and the Original Revolving Credit Facility as amended by that certain First Amendment to Senior Secured Revolving Credit Agreement, dated as of July 17, 2017, the First Omnibus Amendment to Senior Secured Revolving Credit Agreement, dated as of March 29, 2018 and the Amendment, the "Revolving Credit Facility").
+The parties to the Revolving Credit Facility include the Company, as Borrower, the lenders from time to time parties thereto (each a "Lender" and collectively, the "Lenders") and SunTrust Robinson Humphrey, Inc. and ING Capital LLC as Joint Lead Arrangers and Joint Book Runners, SunTrust Bank as Administrative Agent and ING Capital LLC as Syndication Agent.